efeelize/eng/kaiyan/shopping/renting_apartment.md

 > 3)So tenants is basically someone who rents a property.
 The person that lives there.
 He rents and lives there.

 > 4)So the landlord owns the property.

+> 5)In fact, we usually say the word lease for renting.Contract is usually for jobs, maybe for business deals?
+But 9 times out of 10, it's going to be lease.mid is in the middle.
+Yes, so I'm not finished.
+We signed a contract and suddenly the landlord saying, get out.

 # 8.walk through [n.看房] & open house & listing [n.挂牌房屋、在售房屋] & rentals [n.出租房] & walk-in closet
 > 1)So walk-through is just, well, if you're walking through the apartment, looking at it?So in addition to walk-through, I think some really common terms are viewing or open house.But for apartments, it's probably going to be walk-through.
 Because usually it's very quick.For here's the bathroom, here is the room, here is the living room.